than rolling out the mat

 What I have to admit is that I was desperate for something that enables me to relax after work, so I was searching for a “remedy” that gets me quickly into a calm state.

-Maybe this isn’t working for everyone as every person is approaching things differently, I can just speak for myself and my experience here.
+Maybe this isn’t working for everyone as every person is approaching things differently.
+I can just speak for myself and my experience here and for me it worked.

-On the third day I went to the city centre to buy a yoga mat as it isn’t possible to do it on the carpet or wooden floor, you need some grip on the floor as well as something not too hard or too soft.
+On the third day I went to the city centre to buy a yoga mat.
+I needed more grip than my carpet or wooden floor could offer me, as well as something not too hard or too soft.
 But knowing myself I went home with the cheapest one for a start.
 It is sufficient for now and if I hit day 100 for constant daily yoga I will congratulate myself with a better mat.
 Still a way to go but I’m confident that I have found something for myself.

-The general benefits you can read almost everywhere.
+The general benefits of yoga you can read almost everywhere.

 Who doesn’t want permanent peace?

-I read lots about yoga and what I found is to be taken with caution for sure as there are many so called gurus out there who want to attract with cancer healing or other suspicious thesis but what I found as well will be listed below.
+I read lots about yoga and what I found is to be taken with caution for sure as there are many ‘so called’ professional yogis out there who want to attract with yogic cancer healing or other suspicious thesis.
+But what I found as well will be listed below.

 For me there are many aspects which makes sense and if we are all honest with ourselves we know that we all could improve our lifestyle and health.